Avondale United F.C. (Cork): Home grounds

-The club originally played their home games on privately rented or public pitches.
-However, in 1986 the club purchased the grounds now known as Avondale Park in Carrigaline.
+Originally based in Ballintemple, in 1986 the club moved to Avondale Park in Carrigaline.
 The adult and youth teams are based at Avondale Park.

-A short time before this the use of Beaumont Park in Blackrock, Cork was made available to the club by the Blackrock Community Association.
+Prior to the 1986 move to Carrigaline, the Blackrock Community Association made a pitch in Beaumont Park in Ballintemple available to the club.
 The club now holds a ninety nine-year lease on this venue.
-This ground is now the club's schoolboy headquarters.
-In recent years the club has also used another private ground at Bessboro Cross, Blackrock.
+This ground is used as the club's schoolboy headquarters.
+In later years, the club also used another private ground at Bessboro Cross, Blackrock.